RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 Authentication to the Redis Enterprise Software API occurs via [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your username and password as the basic auth credentials.

-If no username or password is specified, or the username and password is incorrect, the request will fail with a [`401 Unauthorized`](https://www.rfc-editor.org/rfc/rfc9110.html#name-401-unauthorized) status code.
+If the username and password is incorrect or missing, the request will fail with a [`401 Unauthorized`](https://www.rfc-editor.org/rfc/rfc9110.html#name-401-unauthorized) status code.

 An admin user can access any endpoint on the API.
 Other users can access endpoints that correspond to their assigned roles.
 If a user attempts to access an endpoint that is not allowed in their role, the request will fail with a [`403 Forbidden`](https://www.rfc-editor.org/rfc/rfc9110.html#name-403-forbidden) status code.
 For more details on which user roles can access certain endpoints, see [Permissions]({{<relref "/rs/references/rest-api/permissions">}}).